Registration Services Privacy Notice (Milton Keynes Council)

 - Right to have explained if there will be any automated decision-making, including profiling, based on your data and for the logic behind this to be explained to you.

-However as we are processing your personal data under a legal obligation or as a public task you only have the right to request access to the personal information we hold about you, to be informed about the collection and use of your personal information, for incorrect information to be corrected (where the law permits) and to request us to restrict the processing of your personal information.
+However as we are processing your personal data under a legal obligation or as a public task you only have the right to request access to the personal information we hold about you, to be informed about the collection and use of your personal information, for incorrect information to be corrected (where the law permits and fees apply) and to request us to restrict the processing of your personal information.
 In certain circumstances you have the right to object to the processing of your personal information.
 Your information will not be subjected to automated decision-making and is not portable.

 Registration information is retained indefinitely as required by law.
 Other personal records are deleted in line with our retention schedule.